Rajpratik71/Mininet-wiki/Mininet 2.2.0 beta Release Notes (under construction).md

 * For the most accurate performance results, you may wish to run Mininet on a quiescent, non-virtualized environment.

+### Cluster Edition Prototype

+* Because of issues with `ssh` multiplexing, we do not recommend using it at this time.

+* Additional information may be found on the [[Cluster Edition Prototype]] wiki page.

 ### Errata

 * Currently `--switch user` cannot be used with `--mac`; there appears to be a bug where the reference switch (and presumably its derivates like the CPqD switch) does not correctly match and forward packets when the MAC address is `00:00:00:00:00:01`.